adamsol/Pyxell/docs/manual.md

 y: Bool
 ```

-Variable name must start with a letter, but may also contain digits, underscores, and apostrophes.
+Variable name must start with a letter or underscore, but may also contain digits and apostrophes.
 Once a variable has been created, its type cannot be changed.

 ### Type coercion